stepanblyschak/SONiC/doc/wjh/What-Just-Happend-in-SONiC.md

   Future port breakout is not considered here.
 It is assumed that in case of port breakout *portsyncd* will generate some kind of event when host interfaces for new ports are created, old ports moved, so WJH agent can subscribe for such kind of events to recreate internal map.

+Option to use WJH_INGRESS_INFO_TYPE_IF_INDEX is more prefered here since it is simpler and we do not introduce SAI dependency here.

 ### SDK logical LAG ID to SONiC LAG name mapping